iocafe/iocafe-doc/source/index.rst

 IOCOM library
 =============
 IoT/IO device networks over TCP/IP or serial port.
+Warning: This code is not in working order, requires serious effort to make it run.
+Do not waste your time.

 .. toctree::